 Calculation Guidance 3 P/E Ratio

-Before we dive into more calculations on Tykr, we want to give you little context on misleading calculations.
+Before we dive into more calculations on Tykr, we want to give you a little context on misleading calculations.

 A lot of investors use the P/E (Price to Earnings) Ratio to determine the value of a stock.
 The P/E can be a useful calculation in finance but it should not be the single reason why you buy or sell a stock.